rutujads-1/Maven-Toys-Sales-Inventory-Analytics/README.md

 # Maven Toys: Sales & Inventory Analytics

-## Analysis of sales and inventory data from 2022 – Sept 2023 for a fictitious toy retailer in Mexico.
+## Analysis of sales and inventory data from 2022 – Sept 2023 for a fictitious toy retailer in Mexico

 ### Project Background

 Maven Toys is a fictitious chain of toy stores in Mexico, with locations across major cities such as Mexico City, Monterrey, Guadalajara, Puebla, and other regional hubs.
 The company sells a wide range of toys across multiple categories and relies heavily on sales and inventory data to guide its business decisions.

 In this project, I take on the role of a Data Analyst, collaborating with management and cross-functional teams (marketing, supply chain, and finance) to uncover profit drivers, seasonal sales trends, stockout issues, and inventory efficiency.
 The goal is to deliver actionable insights that support decision-making across the business.

 ### Objectives

 This analysis aims to evaluate sales and inventory performance for Maven Toys and address four key business questions.
 Each question is supported by specific KPIs to ensure measurable, actionable insights.